Tejas-26/holmuskTest/Readme.md

 # holmuskTest

-This project generates a report based on data from the paper mentioned in the root directory It presents Tables 1-4, and Fig. 1.
+This project generates a report based on data from the paper mentioned in the root directory.
+It presents Tables 1-4, and Fig. 1.
 Note that due to confidentiality and the sheer size of the data analysed, the data folder of this project has been included in .gitignore.